hankleukart/hanks-switch-bot/README.md

 1. Tap the Apps code section in your Hubitat Elevation web interface.
 2. Click **"+ Add App"**.
 3. Click the three-dot menu and then **"Import.”**
-4. Paste the direct URL to the raw Groovy code for Hank's Switch Robot from this repository: https://raw.githubusercontent.com/hankleukart/hanks-switch-bot/main/hanks-switch-bot.groovy
+4. Paste the direct URL to the raw Groovy code for Hank's Switch Bot from this repository: https://raw.githubusercontent.com/hankleukart/hanks-switch-bot/main/hanks-switch-bot.groovy
 5. Click **"Import"**, then **"Save"**.

 ## Configuration